-This Library Guide is aimed at staff at SVHM who have done their research, searched the medical literature and are embarking on writing their clinical or non-clinical work.
-This could be an article for publication, an internal report, or writing a grant application.
+This Library Guide is aimed at SVHM staff who have done their research, searched the medical literature and are embarking on writing their clinical or non-clinical work.
+This could be an article for publication, an internal report, or a grant application.
 It is recommended that this guide is consulted with the information at Evidence Based Practice and the guidelines of the Research Directorate, St. Vincent's Hospital Melbourne.

 Free online tutorials by Springer Nature aimed at journal authors